sawbencraw/Game-Framework/README.md

 # Future Work

-* Implement a scoring system that displays the highest score.
+* Implemention of a scoring system that displays the highest score.
 * Add different levels with increasing difficulty.
 * Include sound effects and background music to enhance the gaming experience.
 * Introduce obstacles within the game to increase complexity.